jhlee0667/MSET/README.md

 - CUDA (11.4 was tested)

 ### How to start
-run ./main.m
+Run ./main.m

 ### Compile for CUDA version MSET
-run ./src/CUDA/compile.m in matlab environment
+Run ./src/CUDA/compile.m in matlab environment.

 # further developing..
-- probe optimization
+- a probe optimization
-- scan position optimization
-not fully implemented. (only MSET cpu version is open.)
+- a scan position optimization not fully implemented yey. (only MSET cpu version is available.)